 Energy bars typically have a mix of carbohydrate, protein, fat, vitamins, minerals and other nutrients.
 They vary in caloric density and types of food sources, like plant based proteins, gluten free grains and more.

 The bar’s wrapper has a lot of information.
 On the front, you’ll see the name of the bar, possibly a health claim, whether it’s a “gluten free protein bar.”
-On the back of the wrapper, the food label and ingredient list provides a key source of information to help you understand what bar meets your needs.

 The ingredient lists should further confirm that the bar is gluten free.